 Scripting Process Actions

-If a Scripting Process Action requires additional libraries, a module can be selected from the Properties view of this action.
+If a scripting process action requires additional libraries, you can select a module from the action’s Properties view.

 Manage modules